learn-js/learnjs/readme.md

 - Prototypal inheritance.
 - Constructors.
 - And other patterns.
 [Let us know what you'd like to see covered](http://hi@learnjs.io).

-# Learn.js
-> A guidebook to building projects with javascript.

-Like the book?
-You can purchase it at [learnjs.io](http://learnjs.io).
-You can help guide the development of the book by submitting errata and topic requests to [the book's issues queue](https://github.com/learn-js/learnjs/issues).

 # THE BASICS